ionic-team/capacitor-plugins/local-notifications/README.md

 Direct user to the application settings screen to configure exact alarms.

+In the event that a user changes the settings from granted to denied, the application will restart and any notification scheduled with an exact alarm will be deleted.

-Only available on Android &gt;= S.
+Only available on Android &gt;= 12.

 **Returns:** <code>Promise&lt;<a href="#settingspermissionstatus">SettingsPermissionStatus</a>&gt;</code>